akave-ai/akave-docs/content/akave-o3/introduction/akave-environment.md

 AWS_DEFAULT_REGION=akave-network
 ```
 These endpoints support both local testing and production deployment.
 You can plug them into your existing AWS-compatible tooling (CLI, SDKs, Terraform) with minimal changes.

+To authenticate, you’ll need an `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`, which can be obtained through **STILL TO BE DETERMINED**.
+These credentials allow secure interaction with Akave’s decentralized object storage, just like with traditional AWS services.